-FansRaise is researching the pandemic’s impact on arts programs in the US.
+FansRaise conducted a survey, researching the pandemic’s impact on arts programs in the US.

-Please tell us how your program is managing through the pandemic and recovery.
+More than 100 band directors told us how their programs are managing through the pandemic and recovery.

 For arts educators, remote teaching brought on by the Covid-19 pandemic is incredibly challenging.